qingqhua/Correct-your-balance-heuristic/README.md

 # Correct-your-balance-heuristic
-Source code for Siggraph 2025 paper "Correct your balance heuristic: Optimizing balance-style multiple importance sampling weights"
+Source code for Siggraph 2025 paper "Correct your balance heuristic: Optimizing balance-style multiple importance sampling weights" will be released soon (around Feb 2026).
+Thanks for your patience!